chrisweb/web-audio-api-player/README.md

 * add an option that uses the visibility API to automatically mute and unmute a sound when the visibility changes
 * rewrite how the audiocontext is created, for browser that enforce that a user interaction has taken place before a context can be running
 * add option to persist the user volume choice using the localstorage
+* switch from tslint to eslint with typescript-eslint plugin / parser: TSlint will be deprecated [github ticket](https://github.com/palantir/tslint/issues/4534), read their [blog post](https://medium.com/palantir/tslint-in-2019-1a144c2317a9) and then switch to [ESLint](https://github.com/eslint/eslint)

 ## License